 Introduction

-House Mountain was calling me again, on Thursday, 4/13/2023.
-I had to go – especially when that hike #180 marked Papaw Marion Ferrell's birthday, in 1880.
+House Mountain was calling me again yesterday.
+I had to go, especially when that hike #180 marked Papaw Marion Ferrell's birthday in 1880.

-The Hike Up, to the West Bluff
+The Hike Up to the West Bluff

-Despite the warm weather, we should have reached the west bluff, in about 32 or so minutes.
+Despite the warm weather, we should have reached the west bluff in about 32 or so minutes.
 Why did it take us an hour and four minutes!
-Aside from pausing, to drink water from our canteens, as we hiked up those six upper switchbacks, we were not slowed by being out of breath.
+Aside from pausing to drink water from our canteens as we hiked up those six upper switchbacks, we were not slowed by being out of breath.
 We're still in great hiking shape!

 We had to scoot on our backsides to ease our way down.
 Then, the angle up was too steep for us.
 The dirt around the rocks was too loose.
 We could have figured it out, but we decided, as we swallowed our pride, to go back to the fork and to turn right and go up, as we should have.

 So, we dusted off our old blue jeans and our pride, and we continued up the right way!
-I'll never turn left, at that fork again!
-We wasted too much time, on that wrong path!
+I'll never turn left at that fork again!
+We wasted too much time on that wrong path!

 Finally, at 1:56 PM, we reached the west bluff!
-As you recall, I took the above photograph, at 1:59 PM.
+As you recall, I took the above photograph at 1:59 PM.
 The view looks southwest, with Knoxville far off in the distance.
-The green sprouts, in the lower left of the image, indicate that the tree, where I used to hang my cap, canteen, and outer layer, is growing back.
+The green sprouts in the lower left of the image indicate that the tree, where I used to hang my cap, canteen, and outer layer, is growing back.
 It looks like strong wind had split the top off the original tree.
 The roots, however, are strong, so the tree will regrow.
 Isn't that a lot like life?

 Papaw Ferrell (4/13/1880 - 11/21/1970)